 “Government has utilized modern pesticides, after weighing cost and benefit in the interest of public safety and human health.”
 D.A.
 Drew, Commercial Agriculture Agent (ret.), UF/IFAS Extension Levy County

-Household chemicals called dunks contain bacteria, Bacillus thuringiensis israelensis (Bti).
+Household chemicals such as “dunks” contain bacteria, Bacillus thuringiensis israelensis (Bti).
 Bti specifically targets larvae and may be one method of larvae control.
 Granules are available as are household premises sprays.

 Levy County Mosquito Control District works to reduce adult mosquito populations with aerosol chemicals.
 PERMXUL 4-4 sticks to their wings and prevents flying.
-Bee hives should be registered with Florida Department of Agriculture and Consumer Services (FDACS).
-Contact Levy County Mosquito control 352-486-5127 to be placed on the no-spray list or online .
+Bee hives should be registered with Florida Department of Agriculture and Consumer Services.
+Contact Levy County Mosquito control 352-486-5127 to be placed on the no-spray list.

 BVA oil controls larvae and pupa.